gitter-badger/dlvr/README.md

 Versions and Releases your Project based on your given configuration and release parameter.

-If you use auto - SEMVER will be automatically determined by keywords "breaking" (x.0.0) and "feature, module or plugin" (0.x.0) in your commit messages.
+If you use auto - SEMVER will be automatically determined by keywords "breaking" (x.0.0) and "feature, module or plugin" (0.x.0) in your changelog.

 ## Config File
 ### .dlvr